MicrosoftDocs/power-platform/power-platform/admin/managed-environment-solution-checker.md

 ### Use PowerShell to enable solution checker enforcement

-You can also use PowerShell to enable solution checker enforcement
+You can use PowerShell to enable solution checker enforcement.

 #### Enable solution checker enforcement in block mode